jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/text-foreground.md

     - Foreground Colors
 ---

-# How to Print Text Foreground Colors in Python
+# How to Print Foreground Text Colors
 ## Introduction
 When you want to print colored text in the terminal, Colorist offers two ways of doing so: